 It feels uncomfortable reading this within pages of a depiction of a hot guy’s abs.

-Author Ryan Graudin is so skilled at depicting the horror of the historical Holocaust—the book’s opening sentence depicts a train taking a tiny child and her mother to the camps (“There were five thousand souls stuffed into the train cars—thick and deep like cattle”—souls crammed in, barely able to breathe, unable to sit, without food for days, unloaded by Nazi guards with snarling dogs and whips)—that putting this historical reality to service in filling out an exciting road-race coming-of-age story, using it as a narrative tool to tell us about the personality of the main character, felt belittling of the actual horror.
+Author Ryan Graudin is so skilled at depicting the horror of the historical Holocaust—as in the book’s wrenching opening scene, depicting a train taking a tiny child and her mother to the camps — that her use of historical reality as the backdrop to an exciting road-race coming-of-age story felt belittling of the actual horror.
 When Hitler shows up and starts flirting with Yael/Adele, I found myself reading while hiding my face with my fingers.
 I think Graudin’s intentions were honorable, but as with Sharon Dogar’s novel Annexed, the story of Anne Frank told from Peter’s perspective, I simply wasn’t OK with using powerful, laden, historical figures to blend history and fiction…and making the history serve the fiction.